LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 # Hello World!
 Program
 {: .no_toc }

 A basic "Hello World!" program gives the user the ability to manipulate the contents of the cells and output their values.
-This also considers ASCII values and how we can obtain them.
+This also considers ASCII values and how we can get them.

 ## Step 1 - Printing the first character: 'H'
-The way we plan on printing out "Hello World!" is to print out each character individually.
+The way we plan on printing out "Hello World!" is to print out each individual character.
 First, we will print 'H'.
 To know what ASCII value corresponds to 'H', we look at the ASCII table and see that it is 72.

 Thus we need to make a cell's value equal to 72, then output it.